 Selection of project topics will be based on requirements from MDHHS with a focus on the integration of physical health care data.
-The need for a specific service, demographic characteristics and health risks and the interest of individuals in the aspect of service to be addressed will also be part of the selection criteria.
+The prevalence of a condition among, or need for a specific service by, the organization's individuals; consumer demographic characteristics and health risks; and the interest of individuals in the aspect of service to be addressed will also be part of the selection criteria.
+The Quality Management Committee (QMC) provides oversight to the Performance Improvement Projects.
+Project topic selection includes consultation with QMC members.